 The upcoming Tribeca Festival is one of this year’s most anticipated showcases for independent movies, television, and much more.
 For nearly two weeks in June, the Tribeca Festival turns New York City into a filmmaker’s paradise.
 It’s the perfect place for producers to make connections, gather knowledge, and explore the cutting edge of art and entertainment.

-The Tribeca Festival was founded back in 2002 by Robert De Niro, Jane Rosenthal, and Craig Hatkoff to revitalize the economy of lower Manhattan following the attacks on the World Trade Center that same year.
+The Tribeca Festival was founded back in 2002 by Robert De Niro, Jane Rosenthal, and Craig Hatkoff to revitalize the economy of lower Manhattan following the attacks on the World Trade Center the year prior.
 Fueled by industry support and grounded by independent roots, Tribeca enjoyed rapid growth, joining the ranks of the best film festivals in the world almost immediately.

 After two decades of evolution, the Tribeca Festival now takes place every spring with events spread over all of Manhattan.
 The fest hosts screenings, exclusive premieres, panel discussions, exhibitions, live performances, and more.
 Tribeca champions both “emerging and established voices” alike, launching small indie gems and major studio releases from the same high-profile platform.